Event logos

 External events

-Outside of Red Hat Summit, we host several large, externally visible events like Ansible Automates, Modern Application Development Roadshow, and TechTalks.
+Outside of Red Hat Summit, we host several large, externally-visible events like Ansible Automates, Modern Application Development Roadshow, and TechTalks.
 These events do not use a custom logo.
-Instead, we use the Red Hat logo and type out the name of the event in our font.
+Instead, use the Red Hat logo and type out the name of the event in our font.

 Internal events

-We also host internal events, like celebrations or workshops.
-Internal events are for Red Hatters, not our customers or community members.
+We also host internal events like celebrations, days of learning, or workshops.
+Internal events are for Red Hatters, not customers or community members.
 Most internal events don't need a logo of any kind and should use the Red Hat logo with the name of the event typed out in our font.
-If an event needs a logo image, request a universal logo.
+If an event needs a logo image, a universal logo can be requested.

-If a logo image is needed, internal events can request a universal logo.
+If a logo image is necessary, internal events can request a universal logo.
 Do not create a custom logo for an internal event.